Kangaroo Island project – South Australia

-Lithium Australia NL (‘LIT’) has made application for two exploration licence applications (‘ELA’) on Kangaroo Island (see Figure 1).
-The applications are the result of LIT’s strategy to continue its Australia-wide search for strong, domestic lithium holdings to add to its portfolio of projects.
+Lithium Australia NL (‘LIT’) holds two granted exploration licences (‘EL’) on Kangaroo Island (see Figure 1).
+The Dudley project is the result of LIT’s strategy to continue its Australia-wide search for strong domestic lithium holdings to add to its portfolio of projects.

-The application contains the Dudley Mine, which operated during the early 1900s and 1980s.
+The exploration licences contain the Dudley Mine, which operated during the early 1900s and 1980s.
 Gem tourmaline, ceramic-grade feldspar, silica, and kaolin for brickmaking were mined.

 - Pegmatites cover greater than 5 km strike, with individual dykes up to 80 m thick.

 - Rock-chip samples return assays up to 0.43% Li2O lithium, 770 ppm tantalum, 460 ppm niobium and 1,600 ppm rubidium, despite strong weathering.